polytypic/JoinCML/README.md

 Unlike TE, JoinCML essentially retains all of CML as a subset, including negative acknowledgments and the semantics of having only a single commit point.
-See the full [JoinCML.fsi](JoinCML/JoinCML.fsi) signature including many convenience operations.
+See [JoinCML.fsi](JoinCML/JoinCML.fsi) for the signature of primitive combinators and [Convenience.fsi](JoinCML/Convenience.fsi) for non-primitive convenience combinators.

 Unsurprisingly, it appears that basically the same idea has already been discovered earlier in the form of